 - Ability to work with limited resources

-- Availability for a minimum period of six weeks to a maximum of six months
+- Available for a minimum period of eight weeks

-- Minimum of three months travel or work experience in developing countries
+- Minimum of three months work experience in developing countries

 - Ability to work in unstable environments